 - Donate office equipment and supplies.
 Please contact us directly for more information.

 For those of us blessed to live in Canada, it is hard to imagine the poverty and struggle for daily food that many face in Puerto Vallarta, Mexico.
-Compassionet Impact Development Canada has been building houses and hope in the impoverished areas around Vallarta for ten years.
+Compassionet Impact Development Canada has been building houses and hope in the impoverished areas around Vallarta for eleven years.
 Our focus is always on housing but in 2017 we built and equipped a dental and medical clinic for the community in which we work.

 Dental care is a luxury few can afford in these neighbourhoods.
-Oral health is generally very poor and often due to poor nutrition and the absence of preventative dental care.
+Oral health is generally very poor, often due to poor nutrition and the absence of preventative dental care.
 Almost every visit to a dentist is for an extraction and with no hope for repair, implants or prostheses.
 Children have no access to orthdontics so many young people grow up without pretty smiles or healthy teeth.

 CIDC facilitated ongoing legal, financial and operational support with the creation of a Mexican Civil Association (AC) with local community members taking leadership and responsibility.